SophieDeBenedetto/stream_chat/blog.md

 end
 ```

-There are a few things to note here.
-First, the `/rooms` and `/rooms/:id` routes live in a shared live session that applies an authentication callback and a shared layout.
-The `StreamChatWeb.UserAuth.ensure_authenticated` callback was generated for us by the [Phoenix Auth generator](https://hexdocs.pm/phoenix/mix_phx_gen_auth.html).
-It ensures that only logged in users can see these routes and it adds the `:current_user` key to the socket of any live views that back the routes in this live session.
-So, we know that the `ChatLive.Root` live view will have a socket with a `:current_user` available for free, and we don't have to write any additional code in that live view's mount function to query for and set the current user.

-Next, note that both the `/rooms` and `/rooms/:id` routes map to the same live view, `ChatLive.Root`.
+Note that both the `/rooms` and `/rooms/:id` routes map to the same live view, `ChatLive.Root`.
 The `/rooms/:id` route is defined with a live action of `:show` in the socket assigns.
 So, we'll define a `handle_params/3` callback that will run when the live action assignment is set to `:show`.
-We'll use this callback to fetch the list of messages and store them in the stream, like this:
+We'll use this callback to fetch the list of messages for the current room and store them in the stream, like this:

 ```elixir
 def handle_params(%{"id" => id}, _uri, %{assigns: %{live_action: :show}} = socket) do